 Example:

 SAX \$FE ;87 FE

 Equivalent Instructions:

-PHP PHA STX \$FE AND \$FE STA \$FE ; save flags and accumulator
+PHP PHA STX \$FE ; save flags and accumulator

-PLP ; restore flags and accumulator
+AND \$FE STA \$FE PLA PLP ; restore flags and accumulator

-5 flags in the processor status register, and does not modify A/X. stack, which is only needed to mimic the behaviour with legal
+Note that SAX does not affect any flags in the processor status register, and does not modify A/X. It would also not actually use the stack, which is only needed to mimic the behaviour with legal opcodes in this example.

+'''

 Test code: Lorenz-2.15/axsa.prg, Lorenz-2.15/axsix.prg, Lorenz-2.15/axsz.prg, Lorenz-2.15/axszy.prg

+'''

-Note that two addressing modes that SAX is missing, absolute Y indexed and indirect Y indexed, can be simulated by using the SHA instruction, see SHA (AXA, AHX).
+Note that two addressing modes that SAX is missing, absolute Y indexed and indirect Y indexed, can be simulated by using the SHA instruction, see SHA (AXA, AHX, TEA).